finos/FDC3/docs/api/ref/DesktopAgent.md

 If you wish to raise an Intent without a context, use the `fdc3.nothing` context type.
 This type exists so that apps can explicitly declare support for raising an intent without context.

 Returns an `IntentResolution` object with details of the app that was selected to respond to the intent.
 If the application that resolves the intent returns a promise of Context data, this may be retrieved via the `getResult()` function of the IntentResolution object.
-If an error is thrown by the handler function, the promise returned is rejected, or a promse is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `DataError` enumeration.
+If an error is thrown by the handler function, the promise returned is rejected, or a promse is not returned then the Desktop Agent MUST reject the promise returned by the `getResult()` function of the `IntentResolution` with a string from the `ResultError` enumeration.

 If a target app for the intent cannot be found with the criteria provided, an `Error` with a string from the [`ResolveError`](Errors#resolverrror) enumeration is returned.